hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/__init__.md

     The `.` prefix in the import statements indicates that the imported modules are located within the `aliexpress` package.

 * **Variables:**
-    * `MODE = 'dev'`: A global variable likely setting the operational mode (e.g., development, testing, production) for the `aliexpress` supplier.
+    * ``: A global variable likely setting the operational mode (e.g., development, testing, production) for the `aliexpress` supplier.
 This is a good practice for configuration.

 * **Classes:**
     * `Aliexpress`:  Represents the primary interface for interaction with AliExpress.